-- 7.14 The total transfer from Earmarked Reserves (£309k) also includes £2,536k transferred to Earmarked Reserves in respect of planned contributions (£90k), amounts set aside from unspent budgets (£1,727k) and the estimated value of the retained NNDR pool levy (£719k). - 7.15 The general fund balance at 31 March 2022 includes £11k allocated towards financing the 2022-23 capital budget.
-The remaining balance of £3,095k incorporates the Authority's agreed minimum retained balance of £2,700k held to provide a contingency to protect services against unexpected events or emergencies, cushion uneven cash flows and avoid unnecessary temporary borrowing.
+- 7.16 The total net transfer from Earmarked Reserves (£1,963k) also includes transfers to Earmarked Reserves of £556k in respect of amounts set aside from unspent budgets during 2022-23, and £401k relating to the estimated value of the 2022-23 retained NNDR pool levy, offset by the release of £219k to the General Fund in respect of the 2021-22 retained levy. - 7.17 The General Fund balance at 31 March 2023 of £3,992k incorporates the Authority's agreed minimum retained balance of £2,700k held to provide a contingency to protect services against unexpected events or emergencies, cushion uneven cash flows and avoid unnecessary temporary borrowing. - 7.18 All usable reserves of Allerdale Borough Council transferred to Cumberland Council on 1 April 2023.